rhhen122/WikispaceVIMP/README.md

 ```
 cd ~ ; python3 installcompiler.py
 ```
-This Is WikiEdit!
-And This is the README Explaining how to use it!
+This Is `WikiEdit`!
+And This is the `README` Explaining how to use it!

 ESTMATED TIME OF READING: 3:30 MIN